 - Older Than They Look: Pretty much a given when some of the characters are thousands of years old.
-Nix takes the cake, though — three thousand years old and looks about 20.
+Nix takes the cake, though — three thousand years old and looks about 20 or so.

-- Averted with Elyianna, who wears a Glamour to hide the fact she looks her age.
+- Averted with Elianna, who wears a Glamour to hide the fact she looks her age.

 - Our Monsters Are Different

 - Our Angels Are Different: the Vrekener are a demonarchy, actually, but they look like angels.

 - Our Demons Are Different: there are many, many demonarchies and each is its own 'race' of demons with their own culture and home plane of existence.
 Some demonarchies mentioned in the books so far: rage demons (like Cadeon and Rydstrom), smoke demons, pathos demons, storm demons, fire demons, and the Vrekener.

 - Our Ghosts Are Different: Dead, lingering human spirits are ghosts: they have limited telekinetic power, need rest to recharge, and are bound to one location.
 Phantoms are true beings of the Lore with unbelievable amounts of power, the ability to teleport anywhere, and are capable of taking a on a physical form; they're described as shape-shifters who shift between living and spectral.
 They're extremely hard to kill in battle, as they can simply revert to their incorporeal form, in which they're immune to harm, and don't need to take physical form to hurt their enemies thanks to their telekinesis.

 - Our Werewolves Are Different - the Lykae transform but it's not a fully physical transformation; instead, they transform partially and the image of their beast overlaps the Lykae in question.
 A shifted Lykae is physically the strongest being in the Lore.